inotia00/revanced-documentation/docs/revancify.md

 After Revancify is installed, type `revancify` in Termux and press `Enter` to run it.

 > [!TIP]
 > It can also be ran with arguments.
-See the available arguments with `revancify -h` or `revancify --help`.
+See the available arguments with `revancify -h`.

 > [!TIP]
 > You can also use my shortcut to quickly open Revancify.
 Find out more [here](https://github.com/inotia00/RevancifyShortcut?tab=readme-ov-file#shortcut-for-revancify).